 Ethereum: The First Mover

 The idea of smart contracts actually predates blockchain and cryptocurrency, and was first proposed by developer Nick Szabo in 1994.
 Although the launch of Bitcoin in 2009 made smart contracts a technical reality, it was the Ethereum protocol that elevated the tech to a foundational element of blockchain.

-While simple smart contracts — like multisig wallets — are possible on Bitcoin, the more versatile and complex smart contracts widely discussed today are primarily found in Ethereum’s fast-proliferating ecosystem of decentralized applications (dApps) that make up the decentralized finance (DeFi) ecosystem.
-Concurrently, many other projects are building layer-2 solutions to improve upon Ethereum’s capacity for execution of smart contracts.
+While simple smart contracts — like multisig wallets — are possible on Bitcoin, the more versatile and complex smart contracts widely discussed today are primarily found in Ethereum’s fast-proliferating ecosystem of dApps that make up the decentralized finance (DeFi) ecosystem.
+Concurrently, many other projects are building Layer-2 solutions to improve upon Ethereum’s capacity for execution of smart contracts.
 These projects are adding features such as increased throughput, lower transaction costs, and privacy enhancements.
 There are also several blockchains such as Cardano, EOS, and Chainlink that are assertively expanding smart contract use cases and market share, and further developing the technology.

 Smart Contract Use Cases

 A solitary smart contract can only be used for one transaction type: if something happens, then something else happens.
 But, most dApps work by bundling smart contracts together to enable sophisticated functionality.
 There are thousands of dApps across the various blockchain networks, ranging from finance to gaming, exchanges, and media — and they all utilize smart contracts in different ways.